Friday 29th May 2020 6:30pm

 A compulsory briefing will be held on the Friday evening prior to the ride.

-The ride will depart Townsville on the Saturday morning to cycle to the top of the Mingela range where we stop for lunch at the small town of Mingela before meandering along the rolling hills of the outback to Ravenswood.
+The ride will depart Townsville on Saturday morning to cycle to Woodstock where we stop for lunch.

 Cyclists travel at their nominated speed in a small group supported by a group leader and two support vehicles.
 All meals and transport of camping and overnight gear is provided.

 Riders will be able to camp or stay in one of the available hotels.
 That evening there will be light entertainment.
-On Sunday morning cyclist return to Townsville via the same route.
+On Sunday morning cyclists return to Townsville via the same route.